need4swede/Jellyfin-Enhanced/README.md

 **Q: Where is the userscript?** \
 **A:** With the plugin functionality growing and diverging from the userscript, I had to remove it and installation method to avoid confusion.
 But if you just want the keyboard shortcuts and other functionality, the last updated version is [**here**](https://github.com/n00bcodr/Jellyfin-Enhanced/raw/05dd5b54802f149e45c76102dabf6235aaf7a5fb/jf_enhanced.user.js)

+**Q: How do I change the plugin's language?**\
+**A:** The plugin automatically uses the language set in your Jellyfin user profile.
+If your language isn't available, it will default to English.
+See the "Internationalization" section above to learn how you can contribute a translation!

 ### Troubleshooting Guide

 Here is a list of common errors you might see in your Jellyfin server logs or your browser's developer console, and what they mean.